highchair/artinruins-com/_property/united-traction-trolley-barn.md

 National Register Eligible, never listed.

-_From “Rhode Island Freight Rail Improvement Project: Final Environmental Impact Staement”, January 1998 (Google Books)_
+_From “Rhode Island Freight Rail Improvement Project: Final Environmental Impact Statement”, January 1998 (Google Books)_

 This large, two and one half story brick building was built in 1900 by the United Traction Company to house and repair its streetcars.
 Narragansett Brewery purchased the building in 1918 for use as a warehouse. […] The building has been determined eligible for listing in the National Register of Historic Places (DMJM/Harris 1993) through consensus between the FRA and the RISHPO. […] The United Traction property is 6.91 acres in area.